Union, Washington: History

 The Hood Canal basin is the indigenous territory of several neighboring Native American communities, including the Skokomish and Squaxin peoples.

-In the 1830s, white fur traders built a blockhouse on the bluff where Union.
+In the 1830s, white fur traders built a blockhouse on the bluff where Union is today.
 Settlers arrived in the area in the 1840s, with the future Union City site being claimed in 1852 by Thomas Webb or Wells.
 The town of Union was founded and named in 1858 by merchants Willson and Anderson.

 In 1889, logging pioneer John McReavy platted Union City on Hood Canal's south shore.
 The area's logging operations worked at an unprecedented scale to supply the expansionist ethos of Manifest Destiny.
 Dozens of mills sent timber to the booming California goldfields and for the construction of the Panama Canal.
 The generation that followed McReavy's drew inspiration from the surrounding landscape.
 Union society circulated around Olympus Manor, an artist colony that prospered until 1952 when the manor burned.
 It was the first non-native artist colony in Washington.

 Union City was envisioned as the western terminus of a transcontinental railroad but the project was abandoned by the Union Pacific Railroad after the Panic of 1893.